CharleRoger/Garden/Canon/Regions/Fountainhead/Kóty/Kóty.md

 ### Islands

 ## Cities
  [[Kóty]] despite it's sparse land and fearful mountains has major cities that serve as reference for many to live and rule.
-It is believed cities begin to being much bigger around 0-50AGS with significant growth of populations in settlements as of [[Bērzun]] that later on became the capital of [[Telehe empire]] being raided and destroyed by Ħautkar invation of 850AGS.
+It is believed cities begin to being much bigger around 0-50AGS with significant growth of populations in settlements as of [[Bērzun]] that later on became the capital of [[Telehe Empire]] being raided and destroyed by Ħautkar invation of 850AGS.
 Other notable cities in Kóty are [[Redeye]], [[Ɨrsɨsovunju’]], [[Mbomboŋ]], [[Tituχo]] and nevertheless [[Loyashas]] the first and long lasting Qachkav settlement and city.

 ## Cultures
 Kóty is home of many culture as of [[Dreic]], [[Atteric]], [[Qachkav]] and [[Ħautaric]].